ryo-hanegawa/freemarket_sample_66b/README.md

 |phone_number|integer|null: false|

 ### Association
-- has_many: creditcards, dependent: :destroy
+- has_one: creditcard, dependent: :destroy
 - has_many: items, dependent: :destroy
-- has_many: addresses, dependent: : destroy
+- has_one: address, dependent: : destroy

 ## addressesテーブル